 Guerrilla operations, mainly carried out by units of 50 or so, were aimed at terrorizing waverers and informers amongst the villagers, and paralysing the economy by slashing rubber trees so that they bled to death, smashing mine machinery, and ambushing buses, trucks and trains.
-From June until October 1948 they killed 223 civilians of whom the great majority were Chinese (only 17 being European) but in doing so they lost 343 guerrillas, 22 and while they undoubtedly had the moral support of much of the Chinese rural population, there was no sign of the widespread popular rising undoubtedly had the moral support of much of the Chinese rural population, there was no sign of the widespread popular rising against the government for which they had hoped.
+From June until October 1948 they killed 223 civilians of whom the great majority were Chinese (only 17 being European) but in doing so they lost 343 guerrillas.24 and while they undoubtedly had the moral support of much of the Chinese rural population, there was no sign of the widespread popular rising against the government for which they had hoped.

 Meanwhile, the MCP had been at work on a comprehensive Directive, which was completed in December 1948.
 This recognized that a quick decision was now out of the question, and that they must settle down to a protracted war, for which permanent jungle bases would be required.
-Two-thirds of the MPABA were to withdraw into the deep jungle, uninhabited except by a handful of aborigines, to train and reorganize.
-The remaining third were to remain as independent companies in camps on the jungle fringe, continuing reduced operations amongst the squatters and in the rubber estates and tin mines.
+Two-thirds of the MPABA were to withdraw into the deep jungle, uninhabited except by a handful of aborigines, to train and reorganise.
+The remaining third were to remain as independent companies in camps on the jungle fringe, 120 continuing reduced operations amongst the squatters and in the rubber estates and tin mines.
 The MPABA was renamed the 'Malayan Races Liberation Army' (MRLA).